N-HEDGER/NEURO_PYTHON/FMRIPREP_SINGULARITY_SLURM/readme.md

 Here, we specify the hardware that we want to run the task.
 For instance, we specify the number of cpus, the memory per cpu etc. etc..

-The line that begins with 'singularity run' is our call to fmriprep.
+The long line that begins with 'singularity run' is our call to fmriprep.

 Here, we mount the relevant directories onto the singularity image, and specify a bunch of execution options for fmriprep.